WoW Classic Shaman Leveling Guide

 • Only use Rockbiter Weapon until level 30, at which point you should switch to Windfury Weapon.
 If your weapon is really slow, you can keep using Rockbiter Weapon as it will deal more damage.

 • Try to frontload all of your damaging abilities so you spend plenty of time auto attacking.
-This will allow you to benefit from spirit regeneration, helping to reduce your overall downtime.
+This will allow you to benefit from Spirit regeneration, helping to reduce your overall downtime.

 • Once you start using Flame Shock at level 10, save Earth Shock for whenever you need to interrupt a spell.

 • Stormstrike is definitely your strongest ability, but it is quite mana intensive.
 Using it whenever it is available will quickly run you out of mana.
-Unless you have plenty of spirit and no problem with mana, you’ll want to try and only use it once a fight to prevent yourself from going out of mana every few fights.
+Unless you have plenty of Spirit and no problem with mana, you’ll want to try and only use it once a fight to prevent yourself from going out of mana every few fights.

 • After level 30, you’ll always want to have an Ankh around so you can use Reincarnation.
 This allows you to self-resurrect every 30 minutes, but you revive in the exact same spot and only have 20% health and mana.
 If you died in a dangerous spot, don’t waste your Reincarnation.